Tevz-Beskovnik/Inovacija-OS-2021/docs/NOTES.md

  - **paging** currently paging is set up to be 4 layered
  - **memory address accessing** before paging setup memory can only be addressed up to 0x00200000 (0x200000)

+ ## memory pagging

+    (Intel already has plans for 5 level paging (not sure if its already in use :shrug:) but i'll try to add it in when it out)
+  - **4 level memory paging**:
+  - *PML4 Table* holds 512 entires of PDP Table
+  - *PDP Table* Page directory pointer table holds 512 page directory tables
+  - *PD Table* Page Directory Table holds 512 page tables
+  - *P Table* holds the physical pages a.k.a. page entries
+  - *Page* the memory page has a size of 4096 bytes also hold a structure that the memory managment unit on the proccessor can access layout of the struct has 52 bits assigned to Address 3 bits for the programer to use and 9 bits for Attributes (readable writtable, is it present, is it cached, ect...)
+When the struct is used as a page directory the address points to the next physical address of the page table